Rui-Pina/rui-pina.github.io/_pages/home.md

 We live inside a machine that profits from our dependence, erodes our communities, and tells us there is no alternative.
 But there is.
 The Fierce Community Initiative is a commitment to build a better way: food cooperatives, fair housing, local enterprises, and institutions owned by the people they serve.

-This is not a left or right project — it is a human one.
+This is not a left or right project: it is a human one.
 We refuse to enrich those who work against us.
 We choose to fight for families, for dignity, and for the strength of our communities.

 🌱 **Our beginning:** NutRush, a cooperative food enterprise that makes nutrition affordable and keeps profits in the hands of the people.